Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 The coffee also uses a very different grind size than you'd normally use for the brewing of pour over coffee or French press coffee.

-I like to use a coarse grind size for brewing cold brew coffee instead of a medium or medium/fine for other coffee brews.
+I prefer using a coarse grind size for brewing cold brew coffee, rather than a medium or medium-fine grind for other coffee brews.
 The coffee grind size looks like this:

 "Grind size for cold brew coffee shown on a wooden plate."